Code-Institute-Submissions/Stream-One-Project-3/README.md

 5. __product.json:__
 To store the product brand name this json file is used.

 ## Content
+This app consists of two parts separated into different pages, one for __user registration__ and the other one for a detaile of all __products__.
+## Part 1 -User Registration:
+   * __SignIn or Register:__
+   All the user are need to singin or register to buy the products from the app.
+   __SignIn Instruction__
+  Anyone can see the SignIn or Register option at the top of the home page.

 ## Technology Stack
 <h4>There are some tech used includes: </h4>
 <ul>